The Florida Citrus Archives Story

 The archival materials related to citrus have grown slowly but steadily over the years at Florida Southern College.
 Faculty and students moved to Lakeland in 1922, to the site of a citrus grove.
 Professor Thomas B. Mack began teaching at the college in 1951 and brought his interest in all things citrus, as well as his burgeoning collection.
 In 1988, the inclusion of a special room to house the collection in the Jack Berry Citrus Building brought about more rapid growth.
 On May 4th, 2001, the State of Florida declared the Thomas B. Mack Citrus Archives collection to be the official archives of the Florida citrus industry.

 The Florida Citrus Archives are now housed in the Sarah D. and L. Kirk McKay, Jr. Archives Center.
 We collect all materials related to the citrus industry from marketing materials like citrus crate labels, to the photographs and papers of groves and individuals involved in the industry.
 We preserve these materials and make them available to researchers and the public.
+You can find a list of processed collections if you click here.

 Crate Label Collection

-Learn More about the citrus crate label collection
+about the citrus crate label collection

 Florida Citrus Postcards Collection